katakusan/wro2023-befiring/README.md

 # **About jetson nano**
 ## why we are choose Jetson nano?

-* 1. Low power consumption and compact size: Jetson Nano consumes less than 10 watts of power and has a compact size, making it highly suitable for self-propelled vehicle
+* 1. Low power consumption and Tiny size: Jetson Nano consumes less than 10 watts of power and has a Tiny size, making it highly suitable for self-propelled vehicle

 * 2. High-performance GPU: Jetson nano has powerful GPU than other apparatus, a higher GPU can be the camera run faster